 c.
-If the buyer wants the POV to be registered operational at the time of the transfer, he or she must meet the requirements in paragraph 3-5 at the time of the transaction.
+Buyers who want their POVs to be registered as operational at the time of the transfer must meet the requirements in paragraph 3-5 at the time of the transaction.
 The license plates will remain on the POV if the buyer is from the same community as the seller.
 If the buyer is not from the same community, the plates will remain on the vehicle for up to 30 calendar days.
-The buyer will be issued a 30-day registration and must obtain new license plates from his or her local community FRS by turning in the current plates before the expiration of the 30-day registration and submitting an ICC, a completed AE Form 190-1A, and a completed AE Form 190-1AA.
+The buyer will be issued a 30-day registration and must obtain new license plates from the local community FRS by turning in the current plates before the expiration of the 30-day registration and by submitting an ICC, a completed AEA Form 190-1A, and a completed AEA Form 190-1AA.

 d.
-If the buyer wants the POV to be registered as nonoperational at the time of the transfer, he or she must meet the requirements in paragraph 3-8b.
+Buyers who want their POVs to be registered as nonoperational at the time of the transfer must meet the requirements in paragraph 3-8b.